Symplectic Origami: Introduction

 Precise definitions of ``folded symplectic'' and ``origami'' are given in Section~\ref{ss:origami}.
 In~\ref{ss:cutting} we describe in detail the unfolding operation (\ref{cob}) and in~\ref{ss:blowup} how one can refold the terms on the right to reconstruct $M$ via a radial blow-up operation.
 Then in Sections~\ref{ss:cutting_blowup} and~\ref{ss:blowup_cut} we prove that folding and unfolding are inverse operations: unfolding followed by folding gives one the manifold one started with and vice-versa.

-With these preliminaries out of the way, we turn in Section~\ref{sec:polytopes} to the main theme of this paper: torus actions on origami manifolds.
+We turn in Section~\ref{sec:polytopes} to the main theme of this paper: torus actions on origami manifolds.
 In~\ref{sec:convexity} we define for such actions an origami version of the notion of moment polytope, which turns out to be a collection of convex polytopes with compatibility conditions, or {\em folding instructions} on facets.
 We then concentrate in Section~\ref{ss:toric} on the toric case and prove in~\ref{ss:classification} an origami version of the Delzant theorem.
-More explicitly, we show that toric origami manifolds are classified by \emph{origami templates}: triples $(\cP,\cF,\cO)$, where $\cP$ is a finite collection of $n$-dimensional Delzant polytopes and $\cF$ a collection of pairs of facets of these polytopes satisfying \begin{itemize} \item[(a)] for each pair of facets $\left\{F_1,F_2\right\} \in \cF$ the corresponding polytopes in $\cP$ are identical in a neighborhood of these facets; \item[(b)] if a facet occurs in a pair, none of its neighboring facets occurs in any other pair; \item[(c)] the topological space constructed from the disjoint union of all the $\Delta_i\in\cP$ by identifying facet pairs in $\cF$ is connected and oriented according to $\cO$. \end{itemize}
+More explicitly, we show that toric origami manifolds are classified by \emph{origami templates}: pairs $(\cP,\cF)$, where $\cP$ is a finite collection of oriented $n$-dimensional Delzant polytopes and $\cF$ a collection of pairs of facets of these polytopes satisfying: \begin{itemize} \item[(a)] for each pair of facets $\left\{F_1,F_2\right\} \in \cF$ the corresponding polytopes in $\cP$ have opposite orientations and are identical in a neighborhood of these facets; \item[(b)] if a facet occurs in a pair, then neither itself nor any of its neighboring facets occur in any other pair; \item[(c)] the topological space constructed from the disjoint union of all the $\Delta_i\in\cP$ by identifying facet pairs in $\cF$ is connected. \end{itemize}

 Without the assumption that $M$ be origami, i.e., that the null foliation be fibrating, it is \emph{not} possible to classify hamiltonian torus actions on folded symplectic manifolds by a finite set of combinatorial data; why not is illustrated by example~\ref{exotic}.
 Nonetheless, Chris Lee has shown that a (more intricate) classification of these objects by moment data \emph{is} possible at least in dimension four~\cite{lee:thesis}.
 This result of his we found very helpful in putting our own results into perspective.